vmp1/vmp1.github.io/_pages/research.md

 *"Fiscal Policy, Income Redistribution, and Poverty Reduction in Latin America"* (with Nora Lustig and Carola Pessino).

-*"Do We Know How Much Inequality and Fiscal Redistribution There Is?"* (with Mauricio De Rosa and Nora Lustig).
+*"Fiscal Redistribution when Accounting for the Rich in Latin America"* (with Mauricio De Rosa and Nora Lustig).

 *"Measuring the Indirect Effects of School Closures on Their Neighbouring Communities"*.